Transistor4aCPU/gpu-passthrough-tools/README.md

-# GPTools GUI untested
+# GPTools GUI stavle
-This is the untested branch, use it only if you know what you do.
-Only for advanced users or developers.
+This is the stable branch.
 #
 ## Improvements/Changelog
 * Grub autoconfiguration is now compatible with all grub based systems